 It seems you are suffering from diabetes.
 We’ve got nutritional programs, group support, book recommendations.
 But I’d first like to help you determine what health means for you.
 How will you know when it’s time to consider shifting some of your health choices to open up a possibility of treating your diabetes in a way that doesn’t diminish your lifestyle?

-A healthy patient is the goal.
+A healthy patient, or any desire to change in a way that benefits a more balanced life, is the goal.
 Be willing to enable change and compliance, rather than attempt to manage it, influence it, or control it.
-I’ve got some articles on these topics if you wish further reading: Practical Decision Making; Questioning Questions; Trust – what is it an how to initiate it; Resistance to Guidance; Influencers vs Facilitators.
+I’ve got some articles on these topics if you wish further reading: Practical Decision Making; Questioning Questions; Trust – what is it and how to initiate it; Resistance to Guidance; Influencers vs Facilitators.

 Posted In: Change Management